What is Cloud Native, really?

 Example

-A SaaS company builds and operates its platform on Azure, using:
+A SaaS company runs its platform on Azure, leveraging native tools to simplify operations and accelerate delivery:

-• Azure Monitor and Application Insights for real-time observability
+• Azure Monitor and Application Insights provide real-time visibility into system health and user behavior

 Sustainable